ssp21/ssp21-spec/ssp21.md

 All messages shall be authenticated.
 Each endpoint in the session shall be able to unambiguously determine that a session message comes from the other endpoint.
-The authentication mechanism shall automatically provide message integrity and protection from spoofing and MitM attacks.<del> The most likely cryptographic primitive for this authentication will be a MAC like an HMAC or a GMAC.
-In later iterations where encryption is accommodated, an AEAD cipher mode could be used</del><!--- Not a requirement -->.
+The authentication mechanism shall automatically provide message integrity and protection from spoofing and MitM attacks.

 This authentication will ensure that a particular SCADA master is talking to a particular outstation.
 In other words, it shall only secure the communication link and will not authenticate individual users or operators of the system.
 Role